Genealogy and History

 * = Home access requires a Kansas Library e-Card

 Search records for free to discover your family’s history.
-Also access on library computers when they become available for use.
+Access on library computers.

 Ranging from 1883-1949 for Leavenworth, the Sanborn fire insurance maps are valuable historical and genealogical tools.
 This service is provided by the University of Kansas Libraries.

 Free resources from the premiere publication about genealogy.

 Premier collections of original military records including stories, photos, and personal documents from the U.S. National archives, The National Archives of the U.K. and other international records.

 Searchable records and images of nearly 1.8 million emancipated slaves during the years 1865 to 1878, including marriages, military records, complaints and requests for various types of assistance.

 Collection of nearly 600 genealogy research and reference publications in searchable PDF format.

 Collection of research materials for tracing family history and American culture.